On 10 May 2018, the UN General Assembly (the Assembly) adopted, resolution 72/277 entitled “Towards a Global Pact for the Environment”.

 Attendance at the sessions of the ad hoc open-ended working group as observers is open to relevant non-governmental organizations in consultative status with the Economic and Social Council, as well as to those that were accredited to relevant conferences and summits.
 The first substantive session of the working group shall meet in Nairobi, between 14-18 January 2019.

-The full agenda will be released at a later date.
 Consult background information on the Global Pact for the Environment.